edgar-pek/pt-smt/README.txt

-A repositor of IPA - Illinois Points-to Analysis
+A repository for IPA - Illinois Points-to Analysis